matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 }
 ```

-4. Use a list of ERC20 tokens.
-Change the following line:
+4. To use a list of ERC20 tokens, change the following line:

 ```javascript
 const allowedTokens = require("./eth.json");